George Montagu-Dunk, 2nd Earl of Halifax: Politics

 Halifax was opposed to slavery, and refused to invest his money in any cause that was linked to the TransAtlantic slave trade.
 There were numerous occasions in which colonists in North America came into conflict with Parliament, and on every one of those occasions he publicly voiced support for the colonists, thus leading to him becoming a popular figure in Britain's North American colonies, including the Province of Massachusetts Bay, the Province of North Carolina and the Colony of Virginia.
 Halifax supported expanding the franchise so that a larger portion of people in the Kingdom of Great Britain would be able to vote in parliamentary elections.
 His mistress had kept a low profile while he was in Ireland, but she was alleged to have sold positions which was a political scandal for part of Halifax's career.

 Memorials

 Halifax was buried in the parish church of Horton, Northamptonshire; an effigy bust and plaque features in the north transept of Westminster Abbey.
 An obelisk is erected at Chicksands Wood in the parish of Haynes, Bedfordshire, inscribed to his memory.

+Collections

+University College London holds over 4000 tracts in its Lansdowne and Halifax tracts collections, the latter being named after Halifax.
+The tracts were published in England between 1559 and 1776, and relate to the union between England and Scotland, the Civil War and the Restoration.
+Many of the tracts were written by Daniel Defoe and Jonathan Swift under pseudonyms.

 Related locations

-The municipality of Halifax and Halifax County, Nova Scotia, are named in his honour, as are the Halifax River in Central Florida; the town of Halifax and Halifax County, North Carolina; Halifax, Virginia, in the United States; and Dunk Island in Queensland and Montague Island in New South Wales.
+The municipality of Halifax and Halifax County, Nova Scotia, are named in his honour, as are the Halifax River in Central Florida; the town of Halifax and Halifax County, North Carolina; Halifax, Virginia, Halifax, Vermont in the United States; Halifax Bay in Luderitz Bay; Dunk Island in Queensland and Montague Island in New South Wales.